 "If Sarek is 'bad off', it is more reason why Spock is unavailable."

 She could try someone else in the family.
 She knew several well and they may tell her more.
-If she dared, she could contact T'Pau.
-Surprising that no one in the media or diplomatic channels hadn't done it, but the Elder was very quiet these days.
-Some rumors said she was dead and even her family feared it at one point thinking she was.
+Surprising that no one in the media or diplomatic channels hadn't done it.

-Saavik considered having McCoy contact T'Pau.
+Saavik considered having McCoy contact the head of Sarek's family.
 After all, he saved James T. Kirk's life at T'Pring's challenge, and by that, he saved Spock too.
 Then he brought Spock's katra home making the rebirth possible.
 Vulcan, let alone the family, held McCoy in the highest regard.
 As Amanda used to say, he could demand anything, what the doctor called 'playing the fal tor pan card'.

-Logic and those Earth sayings stated that she had been given what information was available and nothing would change it.
-If T'Pau had information she wanted to give McCoy, Saavik, or the Federation, she'd do it.
+Logic and those Earth sayings stated that Saavik had been given what information was available and nothing would change it.

 The doctor sighed.
 "Sixteen light years never felt so long."